bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 I acknowledge that I haven't done things in the most elegant manner with these patches and code.
 For example, there are a lot of "#ifdef" statements introduced into some core kernel source files that get things working, but aren't necessarily very graceful.
-For these reasons I don't plan to make any effort to submit these patches to the mainline Linux kernel.
-I'm also not in a position to be able to make any commitment to maintain this project going forward as future Linux versions beyond v5.x are released.
-That being said, please feel free to submit "Issues" and suggestions for improvement.

 I confess that I haven't always fully comprehended every piece of code I've ported over in order to get this project working.
 It may be that there are flaws in the original code that I've blindly pulled over.
 It may be that there are flaws that I've created myself through lack of understanding.
 As I mentioned, my goal was simply to "get things working".

+For these reasons I don't plan to make any effort to submit these patches to the mainline Linux kernel.
+I'm also not in a position to be able to make any commitment to maintain this project going forward as future Linux versions beyond v5.x are released.
+That being said, please feel free to submit "Issues" and suggestions for improvement.
+If you do submit an issue then please be prepared for "stupid" questions from me!!

 My main motivation for this project was that even though the Seagate Central is an "ancient" platform, it is still perfectly capable of being